eissak/spectralDNS/README.md

 Usage
 -----
-See the demo folder for extensive usage.
+See demo/guidefield.py for extensive and up-to-date usage.

 There are different solvers.
 For example, there are two Navier Stokes solvers for the triply periodic domain.
 A regular one (solvers/NS.py), and one based on a velocity-vorticity formulation (solvers/VV.py).
 The solver of your choice is required as an argument when running: